metavee/blog/_drafts/2023-01-07-cheap-kvm-alternative.md

 ---

 Currently, I work from home most days.
-My living space isn't that large so I do my work at the same space where I use my personal computer outside of work hours.
+My living space isn't very large so I do my work at the same space where I use my personal computer outside of work hours.

 **Problem statement**: I want to be able to easily switch over my monitor and peripherals between my work and home computers.